-There is something to be said for American made boots if you can find them for a reasonable cost.
-Sometimes the foreign made version of the exact same boot and brand is so much less that it is hard to turn down.
+There is something to be said for American-made boots if you can find them for a reasonable cost.
+Sometimes the foreign-made version of the exact same boot and brand is so much less that it is hard to turn down.

 As far as I can tell with this brand, the domestic boots are made with a higher level of durability.
 Is it worth almost twice as much?
 I am not so sure about that but keeping an eye out for a bargain when it comes along is not a bad idea.

 The right boots for me living on a mountain in the South are uninsulated.
 If it gets cold, some thick socks are all that is needed.
-Sometimes I will bring out the snow boots for sledding but generally an uninsulated boot is the way to go in a warmer climate year round.
+Sometimes I will bring out the snow boots for sledding but generally an uninsulated boot is the way to go in a warmer climate year-round.

 If you live in a place where there are major temperature swings between Summer and Winter then you are going to need several pairs of boots, one insulated and one that is not.
 Having the wrong level of insulation can make it miserable or impossible to wear your boots.

 The terrain where you live is an important consideration when choosing boots.
 I live on a mountain and all around me are mountains.
 My chosen boot needs to be able to handle a lot of uneven terrain, rocks, etc. If you live where it is flat and not a lot of rocks then you might want something that is lighter weight or not made of thick leather.